KrisGoorhuis/pleo-space-rockets/README.md

 I hadn't had occasion to think about pagination beyond awareness before, but it's a big win for the right app.
 And a package makes it simple!

-Configuration isn't terribly fun, but it's something you can *just be done with* and continue building, for the most part.
+Configuration isn't the most fun, but it's also something you can *just be done with* and continue building, for the most part.